kubewarden/docs/docs/tutorials/writing-policies/rego/gatekeeper/03-build-and-run.md

   <link rel="canonical" href="https://docs.kubewarden.io/tutorials/writing-policies/rego/gatekeeper/build-and-run"/>
 </head>

-Building and running the policy is done exactly the same way as a Rego policy targeting Open Policy Agent.
-The structure of our project is
+You can build and run the policy in exactly the same way as a Rego policy targeting Open Policy Agent.
-like:
+The structure of your project is:

 ```
 .